nicbarker/clay/README.md

 - `Clay_RenderCommand` includes the `uint32_t id` that was used to declare the element.
 If unique ids are used, these can be mapped to persistent graphics objects across multiple frames / layouts.
 - Render commands are culled automatically to only currently visible elements, and `Clay_RenderCommand` is a small enough struct that you can simply compare the memory of two render commands with matching IDs to determine if the element is "dirty" and needs to be re-rendered or updated.

-For a worked example, see the provided [HTML renderer](https://github.com/nicbarker/clay/blob/main/renderers/web/html-canvas/index.html).
+For a worked example, see the provided [HTML renderer](https://github.com/nicbarker/clay/blob/main/renderers/web/html/clay-html-renderer.html).
 This renderer converts clay layouts into persistent HTML documents with minimal changes per frame.

 ### Visibility Culling
 Clay provides a built-in visibility-culling mechanism that is **enabled by default**.
-It will only output render commands for elements that are visible - that is:
-- At least one pixel of their bounding box is inside the viewport
+It will only output render commands for elements that are visible - that is, **at least one pixel of their bounding box is inside the viewport.**
-- Their rendering color has an alpha value > zero, for example `renderCommand.rectangle.color` or `renderCommand.text.color`.

 This culling mechanism can be disabled via the use of the `#define CLAY_DISABLE_CULLING` directive.
 See [Preprocessor Directives](#preprocessor-directives) for more information.